A complete cloud WMS buyers' guide

 Every aspect of our daily lives has moved to the cloud, and your warehouse’s functionality is following the same track.

 You now can turn all your daily activities to cloud-based services and solutions, hopefully helping you move faster and have a more efficient operation.

 Real-time data is a powerhouse, and the right tool can unlock it.
 However, it can be a little tricky picking the right cloud warehouse management system that will help you achieve the improvements and success that are possible with this new type of WMS.

-So, we’ve put together this guide to help you start your cloud journey with:
+So, we’ve put together this guide to help you start your cloud journey, including:

 The chief unique characteristic of a cloud warehouse management system is that you access it through a connection to the internet, so the platform is managed by your vendor at all times.

-Cloud builds on past success in the software-as-a-service (SaaS) area, but that latest systems are a step beyond thanks to advancements in processing speeds, data access, dashboards, and other warehouse functionality.
+Cloud-based software builds on past success in the software-as-a-service (SaaS) area, but the latest systems are a step beyond, thanks to advancements in processing speeds, data access, dashboards, and other warehouse functionality.

 "Your data sits behind a variety of security protocols designed to limit who can access it and what each individual can see if they are allowed to access your data."